66

-One of the things that stood out to me in reading Rediscovering Birth was how often, in other countries around the world, childbirth becomes a gathering of women—the birthing woman surrounded by her closest friends and family.
+One of the things that stood out to me in reading Rediscovering Birth bracelet with red cord and beads on itwas how often, in other countries around the world, childbirth becomes a gathering of women—the birthing woman surrounded by her closest friends and family.
 It seems typical of our North American society that we labour relatively alone; most women I know have only their husbands and perhaps a doula with them, other than the doctor and nurses.
-And I said that I wanted to birth that way, but I’ve come to appreciate the support of other women during birth.
+While I’ve been contemplating my pregnancies, I’ve come to appreciate the support of other women during birth.

 I spent several hours on the phone with some of my mommy friends in the last week before Lily was born.
 One of my friends, whose daughter is the same age as Sunshine, has also battled a hospital to have the natural childbirth experience she wanted.
 We were on the same page about avoiding interventions and so her support and understanding of my stress and fear about what could happen at the hospital were a huge encouragement.